dimonss/AccountingForRepairsFront/CONNECTION_STATUS.md

   - 🔴 Red: Offline
 - **Responsive design**: Adapts to different screen sizes

-### 3. Offline Blocking for Repair Creation
+### 3. Offline Blocking for Operations
-- **Button disabling**: "Add Repair" button is disabled when offline
+- **Button disabling**: "Add Repair", "Edit", "Delete", and "Reports" buttons are disabled when offline
-- **Modal blocking**: Repair creation is blocked in the modal when offline
+- **Modal blocking**: Both repair creation and editing are blocked in the modal when offline
+- **Reports blocking**: Reports button and period selection are blocked when offline
 - **User feedback**: Clear tooltips and alerts explain why actions are blocked
-- **Edit mode exception**: Existing repair editing is still allowed when offline
+- **Consistent behavior**: All data modifications and reports require online connection

 ### 4. Smart Caching Configuration
 - **Repair creation**: No caching to ensure fresh data